Kojirion/blackWolf/README.txt

-Black Wolf is a cross-platform chess gui, able to load engines using the UCI protocol.
+Black Wolf is a chess graphical interface, currently designed to play at the Free Internet Chess Club (http://www.freechess.org)
-Currently configured to use Stockfish - http://stockfishchess.org/

 Board and piece art by Peter Wong - http://www.virtualpieces.net/